jmcerrejon/PiKISS/README.md

 The idea is to offer facilities to manage your operating system, selecting an option in a menu and answer [Yes/No].
 If you need to check dependencies, install an app, modify a script at boot, add a line to a file or download other, **PiKISS** will do it for you.

-I include not only the ability to install, but also compile programs.
-Do you have problems when compiling your favorite emulator?, Have you forgotten to modify a line in the source code and now you have to recompile again for 4 hours?.
-Laugh your now all this with **PiKISS**.
+I included not only the ability to install, but also compile programs.
+Do you have problems when compiling your favorite emulator?
+Have you forgotten to modify a line in the source code and now you have to recompile again for 4 hours?.
+Laugh with **PiKISS**.

 What some users have said about **PiKISS**: